VanOns/laraberg/README.md

 Laraberg.initGutenberg('[id_here]', { minHeight: '500px' })
 ```

-## Laravel-Filemanager
+## Laravel File Manager

-Laraberg supports [laravel-filemanager](https://unisharp.github.io/laravel-filemanager/) for uploading files.
-To enable uploading media through laravel-filemanager the laravelFilemanager field should be set to true.
-This will add a 'File Manager' button to the Gutenberg media blocks that will open laravel-filemanager for uploading and selecting media files.
+Laraberg supports [Laravel File Manager](https://unisharp.github.io/laravel-filemanager/) for uploading files.
+To enable uploading media through Laravel File Manager the laravelFilemanager field should be set to true.
+This will add a 'File Manager' button to the Gutenberg media blocks that will open Laravel File Manager for uploading and selecting media files.

-Note: Laraberg does not do any configuration on your laravel-filemanager setup.
-By default a lot of media filetypes can not be uploaded unless they are whitelisted in the laravel-filemanager configuration file.
-For more information on this you can check the [laravel-filemanager documentation](https://unisharp.github.io/laravel-filemanager/config).
+Note: Laraberg does not do any configuration on your Laravel File Manager setup.
+By default a lot of media filetypes can not be uploaded unless they are whitelisted in the Laravel File Manager configuration file.
+For more information on this you can check the [Laravel File Manager documentation](https://unisharp.github.io/laravel-filemanager/config).

 ```js
 Laraberg.initGutenberg('[id_here]', { laravelFilemanager: true })
 ```

-If you are not using the default routes for laravel-filemanager you can provide the location of your laravel-filemanager endpoints in the options object like this:
+If you are not using the default routes for Laravel File Manager you can provide the location of your Laravel File Manager endpoints in the options object like this:

 ```js
 Laraberg.initGutenberg('[id_here]', { laravelFilemanager: { prefix: '/[lfm_prefix_here]' } })